 If you are a foreign employee, in order to obtain a work permit in Semarang, your application must comply with Article 36, Government Regulation No. 35 in 2015.

 For employers who act as the sponsors, securing a work permit for your employees can be tedious and stressful.
-The general process includes the approval of RPTKA, pre-IMTA process, advanced payment for DKP-TKA, VITAS application, and conversion of VITAS into KITAS if necessary.
+The general process includes the approval of RPTKA, advanced payment for DKP-TKA, VITAS application, and conversion of VITAS into KITAS/ITAS if necessary.

-Working without an IMTA, no matter what your reasons are, you have already broken the Immigration Law in Indonesia.
+Working without RPTKA approval, no matter what your reasons are, you have already broken the Immigration Law in Indonesia.

 One month to twelve months is the validity range for a work permit in Semarang.
 The difference in its validity is based on the industry or sectors—you, as an employee, are in.

-Based on the length of the work permit duration, it can be categorised into
+Based on the length of the work permit duration, it can be categorized into

-For KITAS and work permit, applicants need to make sure that the sponsoring entity is legally registered in Indonesia.
-Other than that, the entity must fulfil the following requirements:
+For KITAS/ITAS and work permit, applicants need to make sure that the sponsoring entity is legally registered in Indonesia.
+Other than that, the entity must fulfill the following requirements:

-Contact Cekindo and let us help you to go through the KITAS and work permit application process so you will be able to start or expand your business in Semarang in no time.
+Contact Cekindo and let us help you to go through the KITAS/ITAS and work permit application process so you will be able to start or expand your business in Semarang in no time.